-- Have graduated from high school, or - Are 18 years of age or older, or - Possess either (1) a high school diploma from a U.S. regionally accredited high school or from a foreign high school; or (2) a GED, California High School Certificate of Proficiency (CHSPE), or the equivalent (e.g., a HiSET score report; a TASC [Test Assessing Secondary Completion] score report), or - Are 16 years of age or older and submit an official "Student Score Report" for passing the California High School Proficiency Examination (CHSPE) or equivalent, or - Are a qualifying younger student who has completed 8th grade, and is participating in SMC's Concurrent Enrollment program (see smc.edu/hsce for details), and - You meet the residency requirements (see page 54), and can profit from the program.
+- Have graduated from high school, or - Are 18 years of age or older, or - Possess either (1) a high school diploma from a U.S. regionally accredited high school or from a foreign high school; or (2) a GED, California Proficiency Program (CPP) [formerly California High School Proficiency Exam (CHSPE)], or the equivalent (e.g., a HiSET score report; a TASC [Test Assessing Secondary Completion] score report), or - Are 16 years of age or older and submit an official "Student Score Report" for passing the California Proficiency Program (CPP) [formerly California High School Certificate of Proficiency (CHSPE)], or - Are a qualifying younger student who has completed 8th grade, and is participating in SMC's Concurrent Enrollment program (see smc.edu/hsce for details), and - You meet the residency requirements (see page 66), and can profit from the program.